AashleshaS/FAQ-Chatbot/README.md

 # 🎓 SIT Nagpur Institute FAQ Chatbot

-A smart, purely client-side NLP Chatbot built using Vanilla HTML, CSS, and JavaScript.
+A smart, purely client-side NLP Chatbot built using HTML, CSS, and JavaScript.
 This project was developed as part of the **Hack-o-Week** college event, fulfilling 10 progressive problem statements from basic rule-based matching to advanced context handling and analytics.

 ## 🚀 Features (Hack-o-Week 1 to 10)